“There is something incredibly gratifying about letting a story come to life whether it´s through acting , directing, editing or producing.

-Recently, Severine directed the short bio-pic entitled Dance for Freedom, highlighting the challenges people of color face today, and which has garnered recognition as the First-Place Recipient of the Dr. David Milch Foundation/CCNY Award in short film competition.
+Recently, Severine directed the short bio-pic entitled Dance for Freedom, which has garnered recognition as the First-Place Recipient of the Dr. David Milch Foundation/CCNY Award in short film competition.
 In her review juror Timberkly Whitfield, program executive and producer for A&E, as well as a host on the History Channel and A&E, wrote: “Glauco Araujo is a beautiful dancer and you capture him in such a way that really moved me.
 I felt inspired by his story that even in the face of racism he doesn’t see himself as a victim.
 Strong production values.
 You checked all the boxes on this one — FANTASTIC!”

-MFA in Filmmaking: The City College of New York, anticipated Graduation 2021
+MFA in Filmmaking: The City College of New York, May ’21

 BA Sarah Lawrence College ´18